 Eligible for Medicare: Applicants must be eligible for Medicare and enroll in Medicare Prescription Drug Plan (part D) and use that program as the first source of help with prescriptions.
 In addition, beneficiaries who qualify for Extra Help with Part D costs (such as premiums, deductibles and co-payments) must apply for and, if approved, use that help.
 This is important because the Extra Help may cover more of the beneficiary’s out-of-pocket costs than the Disability Rx Program.

 Income: Includes income from all sources for both applicant and spouse.
-Effective July 1, 2019, the maximum annual household income for singles is $29,869, and the maximum annual household income for married couples is $39,816.
+Effective July 1, 2022, the maximum annual household income for singles is $33,152, and the maximum annual household income for married couples is $44,193.
 Proof of income is required when submitting a new application.
-Acceptable forms for proof of income include your 2018 tax return or 12-months of your most recent bank statements (deposit page only).
+Acceptable forms for proof of income may include a copy your current tax return, and/or credible documentation of income source.

 Residency: Applicants must have lived continuously in Nevada for at least 12 consecutive months (one year) prior to the date of application.